jiasong18/Ant-Media-Server-Wiki/WebRTC-Callback-Messages.md

     definition : "notSetLocalDescription",
 }
 ```
-Description : it is send when local description is not set successfully",
+Description : It is send when local description is not set successfully",
 ## JavaScript Error Callbacks

 **`"WebSocketNotSupported"`** Reason: WebSocket connection is not supported for environment or connection is not in the correct state.